-Importantly, a loyal community has helped steer the software development path, and Rocketspark has been able to accelerate this thanks to Callaghan Innovation.
+While Rocketsparks loyal community has helped steer the software development path, Callaghan Innovation support has helped the business accelerate it.

 For example, with Callaghan Innovation support, Rocketspark engaged digital consultancy Hypr to undertake a detailed review of its software development processes.